 What causes asymmetrical crawling?

 Crawling is the first movement in a baby’s development.
-Crawling helps them to develop strong muscles and allows babies to explore their surroundings and also coordination skills.
+Crawling helps them to develop strong muscles and allows babies to explore their surroundings and also coordination skills but How To Fix Asymmetrical Crawling is necessary for parents to think about it.

 When it comes to fixing asymmetrical crawling, we need to know the underlying